term7/RaspberryPi-USB-Privacy-Gadget/README.md

 *Privacy is a fundamental human right.
 At Apple, it’s also one of our core values.
 Your devices are important to so many parts of your life.
 What you share from those experiences, and who you share it with, should be up to you.
 We design Apple products to protect your privacy and give you control over your information.
 It’s not always easy.
 But that’s the kind of innovation we believe in.*

-Yet, claiming to deeply care about user privacy while participating in programs like [PRISM](https://en.wikipedia.org/wiki/PRISM_(surveillance_program)#Extent_of_the_program), exposes a double-standard that should not be tolerated.
+Yet, claiming to deeply care about user privacy while officially supporting the [CLOUD Act](https://en.wikipedia.org/wiki/CLOUD_Act) and participating in programs like [PRISM](https://en.wikipedia.org/wiki/PRISM_(surveillance_program)#Extent_of_the_program), exposes a double-standard that should not be tolerated.

 Who’s to say something like the ContentFilterExclusionList won’t quietly return in a future update?
 We believe Apple cannot be trusted with our data.
 That’s why we built the Raspberry Pi Ethernet Gadget—a portable external network filtering device designed to make data harvesting as difficult as possible.